 - Selling assets as necessary to fulfill debts or other financial obligations

-Because your Attorney-in-Fact has the authority to handle your financial decisions if you cannot, this person should be someone you trust implicitly to follow your wishes.
+Because your Attorney-in-Fact has the authority to handle your financial decisions if you cannot, this person should be someone you trust implicitly to follow your wishes and look out for your best interests.
 You should talk with the person you want to name as your Attorney-in-Fact to ensure he or she understands your wishes concerning financial decisions.

-While everyone hopes they will never need someone to act on their behalf through a Durable Power of Attorney, it is an essential Estate Planning document.
+While everyone hopes they will never need someone to act on their behalf through a Durable Power of Attorney, it is an essential lifetime Estate Planning document.
 If you become incapacitated and cannot manage your financial affairs, the court will appoint a Guardian if you do not have an effective Durable Power of Attorney.
-The guardianship process is time-consuming, public and expensive, and may be easily avoided with a Durable Power of Attorney.
+The Guardianship process is time-consuming, public and expensive, and may be easily avoided with a good, effective Durable Power of Attorney.

 If you or your loved ones are in need of a Power of Attorney – Financial Lawyer in Washington, Contact Elder Law Group for more information.